Student Tuition and Fees

 Students dropping some classes (but not withdrawing) will receive a 100 percent refund on classes dropped before the end of the 15th classroom day.
 Refunds will not be made for classes dropped after the 15th classroom day.
 A $5.00 drop processing fee will be assessed for each class dropped during any given semester.

 A $40.00 nonrefundable application fee is assessed each person applying for admission to Montana State University Billings for the first time as a graduate student or to take graduate courses.
 The applicant has one calendar year from the semester of initial application to apply for readmission without paying an additional application fee.

-Any person not otherwise enrolled, and who does not want to register in a course for college credit, may, with approval, enroll upon payment of a $5.00 per credit hour audit fee.
+Any person not otherwise enrolled, and who does not want to register in a course for college credit, may, with approval, enroll upon payment of a per credit hour audit fee as outlined in the Inventory of Fees.
 Regularly enrolled students who elect to audit a course must pay the normal per credit hour fee as outlined in the student fee schedule.
 Audit fees are nonrefundable.